 (17 U.S.C. § 201(b))

-A copyright owner is entitled to exclude others from copying a work made for hire.

 A work made for hire is one that is prepared by an employee and is within the scope of employment.

 A work is made for hire within the scope of employment if:

 (1) it is the kind of work the employee is employed to create;